lxnt/rendumper/README.rst

 - implement SoundSense soundpack support in the sound module.
 - show fps+averaged times on an overlay. maybe do a graph ala eve online
 - rewrite df-structures/codegen.py, it rotted; revive
-- "ld.so understands the string $ORIGIN (or equivalently ${ORIGIN}) in an rpath specification (DT_RPATH or DT_RUNPATH) to mean the directory containing the application executable."
 - sdl2gl* renderers - move common code to common/
 - maybe get rid of vbstreamer in sdl2gl2.
 - merge ui and compositor from fgtestbed. first finish and debug it though